Harpers Ferry, West Virginia: African-American tourism

-The Baltimore and Ohio Railroad wanted the land where the fort was located so as to make the line less vulnerable to flooding, and some white townspeople were eager to get rid of it; it was dismantled and moved to Chicago for display at the 1893 Columbian Exposition.
+In the late 1890s, the Baltimore and Ohio Railroad wanted the land where the fort was located to make its line less vulnerable to flooding.
+Some white townspeople were eager to get rid of the fort.
+It was dismantled and moved to Chicago for display at the 1893 Columbian Exposition.
 Abandoned there, it was rescued and moved back to Harpers Ferry by the Baltimore and Ohio without charge, motivated by their expectation that having the fort back in Harpers Ferry would be a tourist attraction and a way to build ridership on the railroad.
-Most whites were opposed to any commemoration of John Brown, however, and so for lack of a better location it was placed on a nearby farm.
+But most whites were opposed to any commemoration of John Brown, and it was placed on a nearby farm.

-Now Harpers Ferry, easily accessible by rail, began its conversion to its new industry: tourism.
-Many African-Americans visited Harpers Ferry.
-There was a Black-owned hotel to accommodate them, the Hill Top House, built and run by a Storer graduate, Thomas Leavitt.
+Visits by tourists, many of them Black, now began to slowly turn the town into a real tourist center and return it to growth.
+"Harpers Ferry proved to be one of the most visited places of leisure for nineteenth-century African Americans."
+There was a Black-owned hotel, the Hill Top House, built and run by a Storer graduate, Thomas Lovett, but it catered only to white clientele.
 In the summer Storer rented rooms to Black vacationers until 1896.
 The fort was the great monument where the end of slavery began.
 There were so many tourists that they were a nuisance to the farmer on whose lands the fort sat, and so it was moved to Storer in 1909.
 There it would remain until several years after the college closed in 1955, functioning as the College Museum.
-Male students practiced their public speaking skills by giving tours of it.
+Male students practiced their public-speaking skills by giving tours of it.

-Visits by tourists, many of them Black, now began to slowly turn the town into a real tourist center.
-As early as 1878 the Baltimore and Ohio Railroad was running excursion trains to Harpers Ferry from Baltimore and Washington.
-Tourism was cited as a reason for the town's recovering population growth.
-"Harpers Ferry proved to be one of the most visited places of leisure for nineteenth-century African Americans."